w3st3ry/guitte/LISEZMOI.md

 ## Description

-Guitte is a french wrapper, write in Python 3 for the git CLI, intended as a drop-in replacement of classic CLI.
+Guitte is a french wrapper, written in Python 3 for the git CLI, intended as a drop-in replacement of classic CLI.

-He's inspirated by the Marcel Docker project for the future french sovereign operating system too.
+It's inspired by the Marcel Docker project, for the future french sovereign operating system.

 ## Usage